g00glen00b/dimitri.codes/content/posts/2020-03-24-graphql-spring-security/index.md

 In addition, it doesn't seem that GraphiQL doesn't support setting HTTP headers.
 That means that if you want to test out the API, you'll have to rely on other GraphQL clients such as [GraphQL Playground](https://github.com/prisma-labs/graphql-playground) or [Postman](https://www.postman.com/).

 Knowing that, we're now fully able to add security to the GraphQL APIs we create with Spring.
+A complete code example can be found on [GitHub](https://github.com/g00glen00b/whoiswho-graphql).